Ken-no-ubuntu/dynamic_finance_page/README.md

-This is a comprehensive `README.md` tailored to your project.
-It explains the tech stack, how to get everything running, and how the different parts (Rust, Docker, JS) talk to each other.

-Create a file named **`README.md`** in your root folder and paste this in:

----

 # 💹 Dynamic Finance Page & Engine

 A full-stack financial tracking application featuring a high-performance **Rust** backend, a **PostgreSQL** database running in **Docker**, and a clean **JavaScript** frontend.